unoplatform/uno/doc/articles/get-started-wizard.md

 #### The XAML editor shows `The type 'page' does not support direct content` message
 XAML Intellisense [is not working properly](https://developercommunity.visualstudio.com/content/problem/587980/xaml-intellisense-does-not-use-contentpropertyattr.html) in Visual Studio when the active project is not the UWP one.

-To work around this issue, close all XAML editors, open a C# file and select 'UWP' in the top left drop-down list of the text editor sector.
+To work around this issue, close all XAML editors, open a C# file and select 'UWP' in the top-left drop-down list of the text editor sector.
 Once selected, re-open the XAML file.

 #### Error MSB3030: Could not copy the file "MyProject.Shared\MainPage.xbf" because it was not found.
-This issue is pesent in Visual Studio 17.2 and 17.3 Preview 1 and can be addressed by [taking a look at this issue](https://github.com/unoplatform/uno/discussions/5007#discussioncomment-2583741).
+This issue is present in Visual Studio 17.2 and 17.3 Preview 1 and can be addressed by [taking a look at this issue](https://github.com/unoplatform/uno/discussions/5007#discussioncomment-2583741).

 #### `InitializeComponent` or `x:Name` variable is not available in code-behind
 Visual Studio [does not refresh the intellisense cache](https://developercommunity.visualstudio.com/content/problem/588021/the-compile-itemgroup-intellisense-cache-is-not-re.html) properly, causing variables to be incorrectly defined.